NLnetLabs/cascade/doc/manual/source/architecture.rst

 daemon, the Cascade daemon does *NOT* require access to PKCS#11 config files nor does it need to be able to make outbound connections to the HSM.

-The `dnst keyset` tool when invoked by Cascade however *WILL* need outbound access to the HSM in order to generate and sign HSM KSKs for signing DNSSEC related RRSETs at the apex of the zone).
+The :program:`dnst keyset` tool when invoked by Cascade however *WILL* need outbound access to the HSM in order to generate and sign HSM KSKs for signing DNSSEC related RRSETs at the apex of the zone).